 Develop, add, or connect

-There are several ways that you might manage applications in Azure AD.
-The easiest way to start managing an application is to use a pre-integrated application from the Azure AD gallery.
-Developing your own application and registering it Azure AD is an option, or you can continue to use an on-premises application.
+There are several ways that you might manage applications in Microsoft Entra ID.
+The easiest way to start managing an application is to use a pre-integrated application from the Microsoft Entra gallery.
+Developing your own application and registering it in Microsoft Entra ID is an option, or you can continue to use an on-premises application.

-The following image shows how these applications interact with Azure AD.
+The following image shows how these applications interact with Microsoft Entra ID.

 Many applications are already pre-integrated (shown as “Cloud applications” in the image above) and can be set up with minimal effort.
-Each application in the Azure AD gallery has an article available that shows you the steps required to configure the application.
-For a simple example of how an application can be added to your Azure AD tenant from the gallery, see Quickstart: Add an enterprise application.
+Each application in the Microsoft Entra gallery has an article available that shows you the steps required to configure the application.
+For a simple example of how an application can be added to your Microsoft Entra tenant from the gallery, see Quickstart: Add an enterprise application.

 Your own applications

-If you develop your own business application, you can register it with Azure AD to take advantage of the security features that the tenant provides.
+If you develop your own business application, you can register it with Microsoft Entra ID to take advantage of the security features that the tenant provides.
 You can register your application in App Registrations, or you can register it using the Create your own application link when adding a new application in Enterprise applications.
-Consider how authentication is implemented in your application for integration with Azure AD.
+Consider how authentication is implemented in your application for integration with Microsoft Entra ID.

 If you want to make your application available through the gallery, you can submit a request to have it added.

-If you want to continue using an on-premises application, but take advantage of what Azure AD offers, connect it with Azure AD using Azure AD Application Proxy.
+If you want to continue using an on-premises application, but take advantage of what Microsoft Entra ID offers, connect it with Microsoft Entra ID using Microsoft Entra application proxy.
 Application Proxy can be implemented when you want to publish on-premises applications externally.
 Remote users who need access to internal applications can then access them in a secure manner.